Eventim UK: Venues

-AEG Live and CTS Eventim entered into a deal in June 2012 to buy the Hammersmith Apollo from the HMV Group.
+AEG Live and CTS Eventim entered into a deal in June 2012 to buy the Hammersmith Apollo from HMV.
 Following the acquisition, Eventim UK would play a major role in the ticketing of the venue, with the firms saying in a joint statement, "The Hammersmith Apollo will provide a complementary fit to both AEG and CTS's existing UK operations".

 At the beginning of 2013 a partnership between Eventim and SMG Europe was officially announced.
 At the time of the deal, SMG Europe were the UK's largest arena operator.
 The deal meant Eventim would be responsible for ticketing at five SMG venues including the newly constructed First Direct Arena, the Manchester Arena, Metro Radio Arena, Playhouse Whitley Bay and Mill Volvo Tyne Theatre.

 It was announced in November 2014 that Eventim will take over ticketing operations for East London venue Troxy.

 Eventim Apollo

 Eventim UK's parent company CTS Eventim jointly acquired the Hammersmith Apollo with AEG live in 2012.
 The parties purchased the venue under jointly owned new company Stage C Limited.
 It was subsequently announced that Eventim UK would manage the ticketing operations for the venue.

-Following the acquisition of the Apollo from the HMV Group, Stage C Limited managed a £5 million renovation of the Grade II* Listed building.
+Following the acquisition of the Apollo from HMV, Stage C Limited managed a £5 million renovation of the Grade II* Listed building.
 The renovations began in the summer of 2013 and the venue reopened as the Eventim Apollo on 7 September with a concert from US popstar Selena Gomez.

 Since the rebranding of the venue Kate Bush announced a run of 22 live dates, her first in over 30 years, which sold out in just 15 minutes.